Cervantes007/typeodm.io/README.md

 ### @document

-You must annotate a class with `@document` in order to use is as mongoose schema and to can extract a model from it.
+You must annotate a class with `@document` in order to use it as a mongoose schema and to extract a model from it.

-`@document(config: SchemaOptions)` you can pass a <a href="https://mongoosejs.com/docs/guide.html#options">SchemaOptions</a> object as parameter.
+`@document(config: SchemaOptions)` you can pass a [SchemaOptions](https://mongoosejs.com/docs/guide.html#options) object as parameter.

 ## Todo: